MicrosoftDocs/biztalk-docs/biztalk/core/designing-with-patterns-the-service-oriented-solution.md

 manager: "anneta"
 ---
 # Designing with Patterns: the Service Oriented Solution
 The service-oriented solution shows how to expose a BizTalk application as a service for use by other applications.
 Presenting an application as a service enables other applications to easily consume the information and use it in the services that they provide.
-For more information about service interfaces see "Service Interface" at [https://go.microsoft.com/fwlink/?LinkId=46185](/documentation/).
-For more information about service-oriented integration see "Service-Oriented Integration" at [https://go.microsoft.com/fwlink/?LinkId=46186](/documentation/).

  The solution is a credit information application that provides the information as a Web service response, after aggregating relevant information from three other applications.
 The application consolidates the results and returns a single message containing the summarized credit information.
 The three back-end systems are as follows: